Asymptotic tail behavior of phase-type scale mixture distributions: Tail behavior of scaled random variables

-\begin{Remark} Notice that it is possible to generalize the result of the previous example for Gamma scaling distributions because an expression for the Laplace--Stieltjes transform of an inverse gamma distribution is known and given in terms of a modified Bessel function of the second kind.
-However, it involves a number of tedious calculations and therefore omitted.
-Note as well that in such a case it is possible to test directly if $\Ftail$ is a von Mises function, but the calculations become cumbersome. \end{Remark}

-\begin{Example}[Lognormal scaling] Assume $H\sim\mathrm{LN}(0,\sigma$), then $F$ is a subexponential distribution in the Gumbel domain of attraction. \end{Example} \begin{proof} First observe that the symmetry of the normal distribution implies that the Laplace--Stieltjes transform of $1/S$ is the same as that of $S$, i.e.
+Theorem \ref{Lemma.2} can be applied to the lognormal case: \begin{Example}[Lognormal scaling] Assume $H\sim\mathrm{LN}(\mu,\sigma^2$), then $F$ is a subexponential distribution in the Gumbel domain of attraction. \end{Example} \begin{proof} W.l.o.g.\ we can assume $\mu=0$ since $\e^\mu$ is a scaling constant.
+In such a case the symmetry of the normal distribution implies that the Laplace--Stieltjes transform of $1/S$ is the same as that of $S$, i.e.

 An asymptotic approximation of the $k$-th derivative of the Laplace--Stieltjes transform of the lognormal distribution is given in \cite{Asmussen2014}:

 where